NYC Schools to Run New Illustrative Math Program Aimed at Bolstering Test Scores

 After that announcement, a series of public presentations on the change took place.
 Teachers in grades 6–12 are completing training ahead of the first day of classes in September, and IM will be phased in at elementary schools across the district in the coming academic years.

 IM was developed in 2011 and meets the standard for the Common Core curriculum used across the country.
-Common Core was an initiative to establish comparable standards for math and English Language Arts between states.
+Common Core was an initiative to establish comparable standards for math and English language arts between states.
 Although the IM curriculum is trademarked, the Illustrative Mathematics company offers its instructional materials for free.

-IM differs from traditional math instruction methods that are still prevalent in most districts, though the newer curricula are spreading rapidly.
+IM differs from traditional math instruction methods that are still prevalent in most districts, although the newer curricula are spreading rapidly.
 For example, instead of walking through a problem with a teacher and then mimicking what was shown to them, students are expected to grasp the math process visually, discuss strategies for solving the problem with classmates, and explain their reasoning to the teacher, who then provides additional guidance for learning a process or solving a problem, according to information provided on the NYC Solves and Illustrative Mathematics websites.

 Real-world experiences lend themselves to this learning model.
 With a trip to the grocery store, whether in-person or virtually, students can conceptualize and apply addition, subtraction, division, multiplication, algebra, and even higher-level math processes as they navigate the challenges of budgeting, purchasing items, following recipes, or planning meals.

 Kayla Dawes, a middle school teacher at Frederick Douglass Academy in Harlem, completed the curriculum training on July 19.
-She was already familiar with IM and incorporated some of its core principles in her work as a tutor across various academic levels, from special education to Regents Algebra.
+She was already familiar with IM and had incorporated some of its core principles in her work as a tutor across various academic levels, from special education to Regents Algebra.

 “The hope is students will be able to create their knowledge,” Ms. Dawes said during a July 24 interview with The Epoch Times.
 “Getting kids started, getting them engaged—that’s what it’s really great for.”